-study previously In the done the researchers showed statistically a between significant correlation TLS abnormality and significant lesions in the related coronary artery.
-Mean TLS of LAD segments was -17.7031 in patients with significant LAD lesions, and it was -20.6676 in patients without significant LAD stenosis (P-value=0.005).
-This correlation was also observed in LCX (Pvalue=0.016) and RCA territory (Pvalue=0.001) (12).
+In the study done previously the researchers showed statistically significant correlation between TLS abnormality and significant lesions in the related coronary artery.
+Mean TLS of LAD segments was -17.7031 in patients with significant LAD lesions, and it was -20.6676 in patients without significant stenosis (P-value=0.005). correlation was also observed in LCX (Pvalue=0.016) and RCA territory (Pvalue=0.001) (12).